 “A Capitol Fourth” is fortunate to have a host of talented and award-winning celebrities participate in each concert.
 These performers represent an array of artistic styles, genres and experiences.
 Every year we ask the gifted group of entertainers on our show to share with us what July Fourth means to them.

 Host Tom Bergeron explains why the “A Capitol Fourth” concert is important to him.

-“To be in our nation’s capitol, celebrating our birthday collectively – red states, blue states, everybody together – was too good an opportunity to pass up.
-Hosting ‘A Capitol Fourth’ enables me to celebrate two things I’m a big fan of, America and PBS!”
+“To be in our nation’s capital, celebrating our birthday collectively – red states, blue states, everybody together – was too good an opportunity to pass up.
+Hosting ‘A Capitol Fourth’ enables me to celebrate two things I’m a big fan of: America and PBS!”

 — Tom Bergeron

 “I love July 4th because it's just a big birthday party for the country to celebrate!”

 — Megan Hilty

 “Growing up, I had many fond memories of the 4th of July in Connecticut.
 Every year, the holiday was spent with friends and family.
 We would go Sherwood Island with my extended family and I can remember many good times playing wiffleball and volleyball with my loved ones.
 It was one of the rare chances to get to see the extended family, which was always something I looked forward to.
 Now that I have children of my own, I look forward to continuing the tradition.
 This day is special to me and I am grateful to be spending it this year in Washington, D.C.
 Looking forward to a great show!”